-In the Winter of 2002 an American hardcore punk guy named Ryan, found himself studying in Japan but instead of experiencing the cultural shock in the traditional way what happened to him is that he was totally fascinated by the diversity and passion emanating from the local underground scene.
+In the Winter of 2002 an American hardcore punk guy named Ryan Lewis (of the Cease Upon The Capitol fame), found himself studying in Japan but instead of experiencing the cultural shock in the traditional way, what happened to him is that he was totally fascinated by the diversity and passion emanating from the local underground scene.

 Small shows in live studios, DIY tapes, vinyls and CDs of totally unheard emo/screamo bands, and seeing pre-“Dead Sinking Story” Envy was just enough for him to fell in love with the screamo scene in Japan.
 Back home in Nashville, Tennessee, he started his own DIY punk label called I’ve Come To Your Children and continued his musical endeavors as a drummer of the amazing Cease Upon The Capitol and singer/guitar player of Sanctions.